wiseman/better-ning-feeds/README.md

 better-ning-feeds
 =================

+John Wiseman <jjwiseman@gmail.com>

-Takes an exsiting Ning activity feed (RSS) and improves the feed by adding more content in cases where Ning provides little or no content.
+Takes an existing Ning activity feed (RSS) and improves the feed by adding more content in cases where Ning provides little or no content.

-better-ning feeds improves the following types of posts:
+better-ning-feeds currently improves the following types of posts:

+* Blog comments
+* Forum replies

+See below for details.

 Blog comments
 -------------